Search

 Day 14: Drive back from Phidim to Bhadrapur and fly back to kathmandu

-Detailed Itinerary for Kanchenjunga South Base Camp Trek
+14 Days Itinerary of Kanchenjunga South Base Camp Trek

 Day 01: Domestic flight from Kathmandu to Bhadrapur and Drive to Ilam by Local bus